open-telemetry/sig-project-infra/k3s-infra/README.md

 - Cert-Manager
 - OpenTelemetry Operator
-- Liatrio OTel Collector (for GitHub metrics w/ exponential backoffs and Gitub App Authentication)
+- Liatrio OTel Collector (for GitHub metrics w/ exponential backoffs and Gitub App Authentication, to be upstreamed to OTel Collector Contrib)
 - The OpenTelemetry Collector Contrib (for GitHub Action Tracing)
 - Signoz (for visualization of OTel data) (installed manually through Helm)
   - Clickhouse as a byproduct of the Signoz installation